 - History and Philosophy of Science, James Lennox

 - Linguistics, Shelome Gooden

 - Philosophy, Japa Pallikkathayil

 - Public and International Affairs, Lisa Alfredson

-- School of Health and Rehabilitation Sciences, Jonothan Erlen
+- School of Health and Rehabilitation Sciences, Jonathon Erlen

 - School of Social Work, Sara Goodkind

-For further information about specific CLST requirements, both students and Liaisons can contact the CLST program administrator, Karen Lillis (email@example.com or at 412.624.7232) or visit her during regular office hours in 401 Cathedral of Learning.
+For further information about specific CLST requirements, both students and Liaisons can contact CLST staff member Briar Somerville (email@example.com or at 412.624.6564) or see her in her office in Cathedral of Learning 454.

 For broader guidance about CLST faculty expertise, course selection outside home departments, and career development, students can contact CLST Director Ron Zboray (firstname.lastname@example.org or 412-624-6969, either to communicate long distance or to schedule an advising appointment).
+His office in 401c Cathedral of Learning.
 The Director is also the final decision-maker in administering CLST program policies affecting students.